pattonsgirl/CS3900-AppSoftwareDev/UI-UX/ProjectUpdate-UIUX.md

 For each user flow, create a wireframe, then evaluate it using the [Heuristic Evaluation Workbook](https://media.nngroup.com/media/articles/attachments/Heuristic_Evaluation_Workbook_1_Fillable.pdf)  Identify what Heuristics apply to each wireframe.

 Based on the user flows, each team member will build a wireframe.
 All wireframes should consider navigation within the application (think menus / sidebars).
 A workable list of expected wireframes are below.
+Each team member must submit a PDF or JPG or PNG of their assigned wireframe.
     - Landing / main application page
     - Search
     - Create